Snake-Sanders/config-dev/docs/07_neovim.md

 start `nvim` and type `:help` to beging the introduction

 if the help page show a treesitter highlight error while scrolling the page, then install the highliter for this file `:TSUpdate vimdoc`

+## Troubleshooting

+Try to run Health check

+`:checkheath`

+if there are still conflicts with packer then delete the folder `~/.local/shared/nvim/xx/plug`